MrSpoony/grader/README.md

 1. The tester clicks on a task,
 2. Reads the information given,
 3. Clicks submit,
-4. Uploads a file which gives the right to the problem,
+4. Uploads a file which gives the right answer to the problem,
 5. Selects the task he wants to submit for,
 6. Clicks submit